asmaloney/gactar/README.md

 This will generate code for all active frameworks and optionally run the models.

+Run `./gactar help` for a list of options.

 ```
 (env)$ ./gactar examples/count.amod
-gactar version v0.9.0
+gactar version v0.10.0
 Using virtual environment: "/path/to/gactar/env"
-ccm: Using Python 3.10.4
+ccm: Using Python 3.10.9
-pyactr: Using Python 3.10.4
+pyactr: Using Python 3.10.9
 vanilla: Using Version 1.12.1 (v1.12.1) DarwinX8664
 Intermediate file path: "/path/to/gactar/env/gactar-temp"
 Generating model for examples/count.amod